dereneaton/dereneaton.github.io/publications.md

 * __Eaton, D.A.R.__, Gonzalez-Rodriguez, A., Hipp, A., & J. Cavender-Bares. _Historical introgression in the American live Oaks._ In Prep.

 * Cavender-Bares, J., __Eaton, D.A.R.__, Gonzalez-Rodriguez, A., Hipp, A., & P. Manos. _Phylogeny and biogeography of the American live oaks (series Virentes): A genomic approach._ In Prep.

-* Escudero, M., __Eaton, D.A.R.__, Hahn, M. & A. Hipp. _Genotyping-by-sequencing as a tool for phylogenetic inference and testing historical introgression: A case study in Carex (Cyperaceae)_.
-Submitted

 * Weckstein, J., __Eaton, D.A.R.__, & B. Winger. _Phylogeography of a widespread Toucan (Ramphastos) species in the Amazon Basin._ In Prep